Towards the Training of Deeper Predictive Coding Neural Networks: Methods

 \paragraph{BatchNorm Freezing (BF).} BatchNorm has proven instrumental in stabilizing the training of deep neural networks, as it mitigates gradient-related issues and ensures smooth gradient propagation.
 During training, it achieves this by normalizing layer activations through the function

 where $\gamma$ and $\beta$ are learnable parameters, and $\mu_B$ and $\sigma^2_B$ are the mean and variance of the minibatch $B$.
 At test time, it uses statistics $\mu_r$ and $\sigma^2_r$ learned through exponential moving averages.
 However, when applied directly to PCNs, BatchNorm fails to yield similar improvements.
 We hypothesize that this failure results from the iterative inference phase, where processing the same batch multiple times leads to a possible overfitting of the layer statistics.
 To address this issue, we propose BatchNorm Freezing (BF), a modification that freezes the states of the BatchNorm state during the inference phase, and updates running statistics exclusively during the learning phase while still using batch statistics for normalization during inference iterations.

-Our experimental results demonstrate that this modification not only preserves network convergence but also enhances performance, suggesting that its ability to stabilize activation distributions effectively supports the energy-based optimization in PC architectures.
+\paragraph{Experiments.} With the goal of validating the conjectures outlined above, we conducted two sets of experiments on the CIFAR-10 dataset: First, we trained a ResNet10 and a ResNet18 both with and without auxiliary neurons on the residual connections.
+In this setting, we used the two best-performing training schemes identified earlier, iPC with spiking updates, and PC with spiking plus forward updates.
+Second, we revisited the VGG10 architecture and compared different forms of batch normalization, including our newly proposed BF variant.
+The results of both experiments are reported in Fig.~\ref{resbatch}(b) and (c), respectively.

+\paragraph{Results.} For ResNet10, the results indicate that introducing auxiliary neurons resolves the skip-connection issue, enabling both algorithms to match the performance of the VGG10 baseline reported previously.
+This result is even starker in ResNet18, where the presence of multiple skip connections causes a much larger degradation of performance.
+Again, the addition of auxiliary neurons completely solves the problem, as the proposed models reach almost $92\%$ test accuracy, compared to a maximum of $64\%$.
+A similar result is obtained in the experiments with BF, where we show that normalization not only maintains convergence but also improves accuracy, indicating that stabilizing activation distributions plays a crucial role in supporting energy-based optimization within predictive coding architectures.
+In the next section we will show that such results, together with the ones obtained at the beginning of the section, will also extend to deeper models and more complex datasets.